-With our province’s dam levels at over 75 percent, it’s an extraordinary pleasure to bring you the latest update on the #SmartWaterMeterChallenge campaign.
+With our province’s dam levels at over 75 %, it’s an extraordinary pleasure to bring you the latest update on the #SmartWaterMeterChallenge campaign.

 As the savings continue to flow, so too do our engineers persist with analysing the data streams.
-Below graph is our latest means of illustrating the disparity between a school’s actual cumulative usage (blue), and what it almost certainly would’ve been (red line), and thus, we derive just how much of our precious resource was plausibly saved (green).
+The graph below is one of our latest means of illustrating the disparity between a school’s actual cumulative usage (blue), and what it almost certainly would’ve been their usage (red line).
+From this, we are able to derive just how much of our precious resource was plausibly saved (green).

 We hope to have even more good news for you in the coming months, as it seems that our benefactors would agree that you can’t keep a good thing down.
 Until then, we thank our generous sponsors for their unwavering support.